 For my test setup I at times enjoy real-world use of an amp using an amp rack and everyday listening.
 Here’s the Pioneer amplifier mounted on an amp rack for a reliable, neat installation.

-Using the same method found in my guide on how to make your own car amp rack, I put together a setup and put the amp in a vehicle.
+Using the same method found in my guide on how to make your own car amp rack, I set up my test installation and installed the amp in my test car.

 One thing’s for sure – if I’m going to give an amp a fair test the installation quality is definitely important.
 A professional installation with neat wiring and everything secured in place isn’t just good-looking but is a requirement for reliability.